Mayank02/react-redux-currency-evaluator/README.md

 This will build the app into the "dist" directory in the root of the project.
 It contains the index.html along with the minified assets, ready for production.

+### Responsive

+I have used bootstrap to make this app responsive.
+It's web and tab responsive for mobile there is a bit issue with table as we have to design something else for mobile version.

+##### Authontication API
-#### For authontication purpose I have created api auth folder where user.json is the list of authonticated user list is available.
-If you can add more user to allow to use the application.
+For authontication purpose I have created mock api->auth folder where user.json is the list of authonticated user, you can add more user to allow to use the application.